 Start of NEET PG 2018 Counselling

-The Medical Counselling Committee (MCC) has updated the NEET counselling website on March 17, 2018.
+The Medical Counselling Committee (MCC) updated the NEET counselling website on March 17, 2018.
 As declared by the MCC, Andhra Pradesh and Telangana will also participate in the All India Quota (AIQ) counselling of NEET PG from this year onwards.
 Apart from this, the MCC will also conduct the NEET PG Counselling 2018 for various other seats as given in the below image -

 About NEET PG All India Quota seats